fish-shell/fish-shell/doc_src/cmds/function.rst

 If the user enters any additional arguments after the function, they are inserted into the environment :ref:`variable list <variables-lists>` ``$argv``.
 If the ``--argument-names`` option is provided, the arguments are also assigned to names specified in that option.

 By using one of the event handler switches, a function can be made to run automatically at specific events.
-The user may generate new events using the :ref:`emit <cmd-emit>` builtin.
+The user may generate new events using the :doc:`emit <emit>` builtin.
 Fish generates the following named events:

 - ``fish_prompt``, which is emitted whenever a new fish prompt is about to be displayed.